AI-sandbox/DataFix/README.md

     information about feature importance through a ``coef_`` attribute or a ``feature_importances_`` attribute.
 The default estimator is
-    `RandomForestClassifier` with a random state of 0. cv : None, int, str, or an iterable, default=None Determines the cross-validation splitting strategy.
+    `RandomForestClassifier` with a random state of 0. cv : None, int, str, or an iterable, default=5 Determines the cross-validation splitting strategy.
     Possible inputs for ``cv`` are:
     - None, to use the default single stratified train/test split